perfana/perfana-docs/docs/testconfiguration/testconfiguration.md

 The following properties can be configured:

 * **Jaeger service name**: if a [Jaeger integration](/docs/integrations/integrations.html#jaeger) is available, the service name to use as entrypoint can be set here
-* **Dynatrace entities**: if a [Dynatrace integration](/docs/integrations/integrations.html#dynatrace-enterprise-feature) is available, one or more Dynatrace entities can be linked to the system under test
+* **Dynatrace entities**: if a [Dynatrace integration](/docs/integrations/integrations.html#dynatrace-enterprise-feature) (Enterprise feature) is available, one or more Dynatrace entities can be linked to the system under test
 * **Baseline test run id**: for each `test environment` - `workload` combination set a baseline test that is used in the automated analysis of test runs.

 ---